MicroEJ/docs/PlatformDeveloperGuide/vgFont.rst

 * is identified by the resource name,
 * can be stored as internal resource or external (see :ref:`chapter.microej.applicationResources`).

-No data is stored in the Java heap .
+No data is stored in the Java heap.
-The implementation is responsible about font's cycle life: allocation and release.
+The implementation is responsible for the font's cycle life: allocation and release.

 A font is used to draw a string with a color or with a :ref:`linear gradient<section_vg_gradient>`.

 .. _section_vg_font_llapi:

-Low Level API
+Low-Level API
 =============

-There are two distinct Low Level API header files (see :ref:`LLVG-FONT-API-SECTION`):
+There are two separate Low-Level API header files (see :ref:`LLVG-FONT-API-SECTION`):

-* ``LLVG_FONT_impl.h`` specifies the Low Level APIs used to open and retrieve font's characteristics.
+* ``LLVG_FONT_impl.h`` specifies the Low-Level APIs used to open and retrieve the font's characteristics.
-* ``LLVG_FONT_PAINTER_impl.h`` lists the Low Level APIs called by  `VectorGraphicsPainter <zzz_javadocurl_zzz/ej/microvg/VectorGraphicsPainter.html>`_ to draw a string with the font.
+* ``LLVG_FONT_PAINTER_impl.h`` lists the Low-Level APIs called by  `VectorGraphicsPainter <zzz_javadocurl_zzz/ej/microvg/VectorGraphicsPainter.html>`_ to draw a string with the font.

 .. figure:: images/vg_llapi_font.*
    :alt: MicroVG Font Low Level
    :width: 400px
    :align: center

-   Font Low Level API
+   Font Low-Level API

 * MicroVG library calls the BSP functions through the header files ``LLVG_FONT_impl.h`` and ``LLVG_FONT_PAINTER_impl.h``.
 * The :ref:`C module MicroVG <section_vg_c_module_microvg>` provides a default implementation of ``LLVG_FONT_impl.h`` over Freetype.